zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

     FALSE,
     processId);
 ```

+You can check the access rights using [this script](https://github.com/PSGumshoe/PSGumshoe/blob/sysmon_events/EventLog/Get-SysmonAccessMask.ps1) as well.

 * The call trace shows interactions with multiple system libraries (ntdll.dll, KERNELBASE.dll, OPENGL32.dll), indicating that the tool exploited standard Windows APIs to bypass UAC and elevate privileges.